Asymmetric Matters from a Dark First-Order Phase Transition: Dark Matter and Experimental Signatures

-The viable dark photon parameter space for the dark proton and pion dark matter scenario is shown in Fig.~\ref{fig:darkphoton} ({\bf Right}) for $m_{p'} = 2 m_{\pi'} = 0.887\GeV$ to give the widest parameter space.
-The direct detection limit also weakens if $e'$ is much smaller than $e$.
+The viable dark photon parameter space for the dark antiproton and pion dark matter scenario is shown in Fig.~\ref{fig:darkphoton} ({\bf right}) for $m_{\bar{p}'} = 2 m_{\pi'} = 0.908\GeV$.
+The direct detection limit weakens if $e'$ is much smaller than $e$.
 To demonstrate this, we show the XENON1T constraint assuming $e'/e=\{ 1,0.1,0.01 \} $ as dashed black contours.
 There is still a large viable parameter space and future improvements in the limits appear promising.
 We na\"ively assume that XENONnT~\cite{Aprile:2018dbl} with its larger exposure will increase the current bound by an order of magnitude, though the exact improvement in sensitivity from this Migdal effect analysis is not so obvious~\cite{Aprile:2019jmx}.
 We also show what DARWIN~\cite{Aalbers:2016jon} may probe with its possible additional order of magnitude improvement.
 Interestingly, it appears that future direct detection experiments may be competitive with and even exceed the sensitivity of dark photon experiments.